 Channel Models

-NeoRadium currently supports Clustered Delay Line (CDL) and Tapped Delay
+NeoRadium currently supports two stochastic channel models: Clustered Delay Line (CDL) and Tapped Delay

-can also derive your customized channel models from the
+from 3GPP TR 38.901 Section 8.4.
+Furthermore, you can derive your own customized channel models from the

 CdlChannel